Back to Blog

 For buyers (and sellers) who want to understand the specifics, here's what a TruLight Austin permanent lighting installation involves:

 • RGBW technology with 6 LEDs per node: Three RGB LEDs for full-spectrum color and three dedicated warm white LEDs for true white light.
-This is double the LED count of most competitors, which means 2-3x the brightness and no blue-tinted whites on your limestone or stucco.
+This is double the LED count of most competitors, which means more usable brightness than lower-output systems and no blue-tinted whites on your limestone or stucco.

-• 48-volt architecture: Safer and more efficient than the 12-24V systems most companies use.
+• 48-volt architecture: Designed to carry power efficiently across longer roofline runs than many lower-voltage systems.
 Lower current means less heat, longer component life, and better performance across long roofline runs.

 • Lifetime transferable warranty: Covers the system for the life of the home, not just the original owner.
 When the home sells, the coverage follows.